PSWinCom/pswincomgem/README.md

 Installation
 ------------
 The PSWinCom Ruby API comes as a gem.
 Install it with gem install.
-Other than the ruby default libraries the only dependency is the [builder gem](https://rubygems.org/gems/builder).
+Other than the ruby default libraries the only dependency is the [builder gem](https://rubygems.org/gems/builder) (which will be installed automatically for you).

     gem install pswincom